CSUF-MPA/syllabi/README.md

 ### Customizing the Syllabi
 To create your own syllabi using this format, use the `syllabus.tex` files in the `template` folder.
 These files are well-commented to help you understand and modify the LaTeX code.
 The `syllabus.pdf` files provide a visual reference for the final format.

-## Accessibility
-We strive to make our syllabi accessible.
-If you encounter any accessibility issues, please contact us for an alternative format.

 ## Updates and Version Control
 This repository is regularly updated to reflect the most current syllabi.
 Check the commit history for a record of updates and changes.